machristians/qtm350-final/README.md

 ## Instructions

+### To generate the website:
 1. Fork or clone this repository to your machine.
 2. Navigate to the project directory in VS Code or a similar software.
-3. Run `quarto render` in your terminal to generate the report.
+3. Run `quarto render` in your terminal to generate the website, then `quarto preview`.
 4. Open the report in your web browser to view our project.

+### To generate the pdf and html:
+2. Navigate to the project directory in VS Code or a similar software, then navigate to the "doc_version" folder.
+3. Run `quarto render doc.qmd`.
+4. Open the generated files in a compatible software.